-- 1. I am the attorney for Petitioner DARRYL COTTON in both this Appellate Petition and the San Diego Superior Court Case from which this Petition is taken entitled Larry Geraci v.
-Darryl Cotton, et al., Case No. 37-2017-00010073-CU-BC-CTL ("Lower Court Case"). - 2.
-The facts contained herein are true and correct as of my personal knowledge, except those facts which are stated upon information and belief; and, as to those facts, I believe them to be true. - 3.
-This declaration is submitted pursuant to California Rules of Court Rule 8.46(b)(3) to summarize the proceedings in the Lower Court Case relevant to this Petition. - 4.
-For the reasons more fully discussed in this Petition, the litigation in the Lower Court Case has rendered Petitioner virtually indigent, such that he has been forced to sell off more and more of his interest in his real property to finance the litigation and to pay the cost of his basic daily needs. - 5.
-Due to Petitioner's financial condition, he was unable to afford the cost of a court reporter for hearings on law and motion matters. - 6.
-Given the gravity of Petitioner's Motion for Appointment of Receiver ("Receiver Motion") and Motion for Judgment on the Pleadings, I paid the cost for the court reporter, and certified copies of the transcripts of those hearings are included in Petitioner's exhibits at V1 E4 and V3 E21. - 7.
-The hearing on the third law and motion matter directly relevant to the issues raised in this Petition is the April 13, 2018 hearing on Petitioner's Motion to Expunge Notice of Pendency of Action (Lis Pendens) ("LP Motion") (V1 E4 and V3 E18) is summarized below.
+1. I am the attorney for Petitioner DARRYL COTTON in both this Appellate Petition and the San Diego Superior Court Case from which this Petition is taken entitled Larry Geraci v.
+Darryl Cotton, et al., Case No. 37-2017-00010073-CU-BC-CTL ("Lower Court Case").

+2. The facts contained herein are true and correct as of my personal knowledge, except those facts which are stated upon information and belief; and, as to those facts, I believe them to be true.

+3. This declaration is submitted pursuant to California Rules of Court Rule 8.46(b)(3) to summarize the proceedings in the Lower Court Case relevant to this Petition.

+4. For the reasons more fully discussed in this Petition, the litigation in the Lower Court Case has rendered Petitioner virtually indigent, such that he has been forced to sell off more and more of his interest in his real property to finance the litigation and now must rely on borrowing money and asking for financial assistance from friends and family members to meet his basic needs.

+5. Due to Petitioner's financial condition, he was unable to afford the cost of a court reporter for hearings on law and motion matters.

+6. Given the gravity of Petitioner's Motion for Appointment of Receiver ("Receiver Motion") and Motion for Judgment on the Pleadings, I paid the cost for the court reporter, and copies of the transcripts of those hearings are included in Petitioner's exhibits at V1 E4 and V3 E21.

+7. The hearing on the third law and motion matter directly relevant to the issues raised in this Petition is the April 13, 2018 hearing on

+Petitioner's Motion to Expunge Notice of Pendency of Action (Lis Pendens) ("LP Motion") (V1 E4 and V3 E18) is summarized below.